douguet/LEA3D/README.md

 Figure 1.
 General flowchart for LEA3D genetic algorithm.
 An initial population of candidate solutions is generated, usually, by random process but an option allows to start with a pool of molecules.
 The fitness of each candidate is evaluated via a fitness function (or score), which takes as input a candidate solution and returns a numeric score.
 Selection criteria are applied to choose candidates based on their fitness score for breeding.
 Breeding functions, crossover and mutations (suppress, add, replace or permutate a fragment), are applied to produce new solutions that replace the parent solutions.
 The cycle (or generation g) continues until convergence criteria is met (usually, solutions are no more improved).

-**Here, we provide the core of LEA3D that could be used or customized with new fitness functions and/or libraries of fragments.**
+**Here, we provide the core of LEA3D that could be customized with new fitness functions and/or libraries of fragments.**

 **Documentation**: [Manual-LEA3D-core.pdf](https://github.com/douguet/LEA3D/blob/main/docs/Manual-LEA3D-core.pdf)